morgancollado/morgan-collado/src/app/blog/_content/enhancing-accessibility.md

 The audit was not a one-time event but a starting point for ongoing improvement.
 Making things accessible requires constant intentional action, with standards evolving and user needs changing.
 It's a commitment to continuously learn, adapt, and enhance our applications to ensure everyone can use them.
 This project reinforced the notion that making digital tools accessible is a necessary and integral part of software development.

-The accessibility audit of MyFitnessPal's Next.js front end application was a profound learning experience.
+The accessibility audit of a popular fitness app's Next.js front end application was a profound learning experience.
 It highlighted the importance of semantic HTML, the effectiveness of tools like axe, and the indispensable insights gained from screen reader testing.
 But more than that, it underscored the importance of accessibility as a core aspect of ethical and responsible software development.
 As we continue to build and improve our digital landscapes, let's carry forward the lessons learned and the commitment to creating an inclusive, accessible online world for everyone.